Kourtney Kardashian Trades In Her Bikini For Sexy Suit To Appear On ‘The Real’

 The pair were seen hitting up mutual friend Steph Shepherd’s birthday party together and later took the party to another location, where they hung out until late in the night.

-The sighting is interesting, because last year rumors swirled that Kourtney and French were spotted getting a bit too close for Khloe’s liking, which caused some tension between the sisters.
+The sighting is interesting because last year rumors swirled that Kourtney and French were spotted getting a bit too close for Khloe’s liking, which caused some tension between the sisters.

 Meanwhile, fans can see more of Kourtney Kardashian’s life and style choices by following the reality star on her Instagram account.